 After you integrate the Singular SDK and send events to Singular, your app should be added automatically to the Apps page in the Singular web app.
 This is where Singular keeps an up-to-date list of all your apps and their configuration.

 Before you start running marketing campaigns for your app, go to the Apps page (Settings > Apps), find your app site, and configure the Store URL and other optional settings, such as alternative tracking link destinations and deep links.
-For a detailed guide, see Setting Up Your App for Attribution Tracking with Singular in the Apps FAQ.
+For a detailed guide, see the section Configuring Your App for Attribution Tracking with Singular in the Apps FAQ.

 Singular can track how many times your app is installed as a result of advertising in Google Ads (that includes Adwords UAC campaigns and YouTube campaigns).